 - 3. The parties know that they have a sense of justice, meaning they will all abide by the principles they choose. (§25) At the same time, they know that they cannot abide by any rules, no matter how demanding.
 See the strains of commitment. - 4.
 The parties know the thin theory of the good, meaning they know that their good consists in pursuing a 'rational plan of life'.
 It is "thin" because it contains no information about what that plan is.
 Consequently, all the parties know is that they need things that they could use for any plan, no matter what it is.
 Those are primary social goods. (§60) - 5.
-Primary social goods the parties know that there are some things that are useful for any rational plan of life: liberty, opportunities, wealth, sense of self-worth. (§11; §15)
+Primary social goods the parties know that there are some things that are useful for any rational plan of life.
+Rawls thinks that the primary social goods include liberty, opportunity, wealth, and a sense of self-worth. (§11; §15)